grpc/proposal/A53-xds-ignore-resource-deletion.md

 in the future, if/when gRPC adds support for the incremental xDS protocol variant, this behavior would affect all resource types.

-The XdsClient will generate an ERROR log when a resource deletion is ignored and a subsequent INFO log message when the condition clears, either because the server once again started sending the resource or because the client has unsubscribed from the resource.
+The XdsClient will generate a WARNING log (may be ERROR on implementations that don't support WARNING) when a resource deletion is ignored and a subsequent INFO log message when the condition clears, either because the server once again started sending the resource or because the client has unsubscribed from the resource.
 To implement this, the